zathomas/octopress/source/_posts/2013-06-25-cleaning-out-the-garage.markdown

 Here are the lessons for software development:

+1. The work is unknowable, because every time you finish something, you learn something new.
+If you have a typical project planning phase, this is when you know the _least_ about the work to do in your project.
+This is probably the single most disorienting thing about software development, compared to other disciplines, and the one that most practitioners ignore, to their peril.
 1. What is more important: shipping on date X or taking care of every detail?
 The right answer will depend on your situation, but be conscious about the choice.
 The garage project was a success or a